Usearus/foli-2023/README.md

 ---CRITICAL---

 -   Onboarding isnt working
     -   Error logging into new account "nonIterableRest.js:2 Uncaught (in promise) TypeError: Invalid attempt to destructure non-iterable instance.
         In order to be iterable, non-array objects must have a [Symbol.iterator]() method."
 -   Template isn't resetting on close
 -   Remove all location stuff for profile only.
 (But fix issue first!)
 -   AddSheetModal missing title count & limitation.
 (May use context for this)
+-   Add footer back to sheet?
+Need to solve for mobile FAB getting in the way.
 -   Add instruction on how to use app during onboarding

     -   Add a new sheet